org-arl/UnderwaterAcoustics.jl/docs/src/ext.md

 MyPropagationModel(env, data; kwargs...)
 ```

-The following methods for `MyPropagationModel`:
+The following methods should be defined for `MyPropagationModel`:
 ```@docs; canonical=false
 acoustic_field
 ```